There are now 3 possible online modes for units:

 Click on an offering mode for more details.

 - This unit aims to give students an appreciation of the services and products available to consumers.
 This differs from the institutional focus provided elsewhere in the MAF program.

 Availability Location Mode Semester 2 UWA (Perth) Face to face Semester 2 Online Online timetabled

 - Students are able to (1) discuss issues of current relevance to finance professionals; (2) explain how the current issues covered in the unit impact the functional areas of finance covered in the

-; and (3) develop research skills to investigate the current and future issues confronting finance professionals.
+core units; and (3) develop research skills to investigate the current and future issues confronting finance professionals.

 - Unit Coordinator(s)

 - Contact hours